Maxuimhunter/Onboarding-Bot/README.md

    python bot.py
    ```

+## Security Notes
+- Sensitive identity information is stored in a separate file for enhanced security
+- The bot only stores the data you provide during the onboarding process
+- Ensure proper file system permissions are set for the Excel files

+## Future Improvements

+### Data Management
+- [ ] Database Integration: Migrate from Excel to a proper database (e.g., SQLite or PostgreSQL) for better performance and reliability
+- [ ] Data Encryption: Implement encryption for sensitive data at rest
+- [ ] Backup System: Add automated backup functionality for the data files

+### Bot Features
+- [ ] Admin Dashboard: Web interface for managing users and viewing statistics
+- [ ] Bulk Operations: Commands for managing multiple users at once
+- [ ] Data Export: Additional export formats (CSV, PDF) for reports
+- [ ] Advanced Search: Enhanced search functionality for user records

+### Security Enhancements
+- [ ] Role-based Access Control: Different permission levels for different user roles
+- [ ] Audit Logging: Track all changes made to user data
+- [ ] Two-Factor Authentication: Additional security for sensitive operations

+### User Experience
+- [ ] Progress Saving: Allow users to save and resume the onboarding process
+- [ ] Form Validation: More robust input validation and error messages
+- [ ] Multi-language Support: Support for multiple languages in the bot interface

-## Notes
+## Usage Notes
 - The bot requires an internet connection to communicate with Discord's servers
 - Ensure the bot has the necessary permissions in your Discord server
-- The Excel file will be created automatically when the first user registers
+- The Excel files will be created automatically when the first user registers
-- **Important**: Close the Excel file before using `!status` or onboarding commands, as the bot won't be able to modify the file while it's open in Excel
+- **Important**: Close the Excel files before using bot commands, as they won't be modifiable while open in Excel
-- Document scanning functionality is a placeholder.
-You'll need to integrate with a scanning library for actual scanning capabilities.
+- The bot will automatically create and manage both the main data file and the identity data file